Bill Watch List / 2025 Session

 • AB86Placed on Assembly Appropriations Committee Suspense File – Requires the state board to adopt sexual health education materials in grades K-8 pursuant to its 2019 framework.

-• AB1468Referred to Com. on ED. – Requires the Board of Education to adopt ethnic studies standards that foster multicultural respect and understanding and focus on the domestic experience and stories of historically marginalized peoples in American society.
+• AB1468Senate Committee hearing postponed by the Committee – Requires the Board of Education to adopt ethnic studies standards that foster multicultural respect and understanding and focus on the domestic experience and stories of historically marginalized peoples in American society.

 Health Related Bills: